-Here are some frequently asked questions which we hope will explain what action can be taken and what powers councils and the police have in relation to illegal encampments.
+Occasionally there are unauthorised encampments within Craven.
+Here are some frequently asked questions that explains what action can be taken and what powers councils and the police have in relation to illegal encampments.
 Councils and police have powers to evict unlawful trespassers but must follow specific procedures if they are to successfully obtain an eviction order from the courts.

 Does the Council have a duty to move gypsies / travellers when they are camped without the landowner's permission?

-If gypsies/travellers are camped on Council land, the Council can evict them.
+No. If gypsies/travellers are camped on Council land, the Council can evict them.
 If they are on private land, it is usually the landowner's responsibility.
-The Government has advised that when gypsies/travellers are not causing a problem, the site may be tolerated.
-If travellers are camped on or at the side of a road, it is usually the responsibility of North Yorkshire County Council (as opposed to Craven District Council).
+If travellers are camped on or at the side of a road, it is the responsibility of North Yorkshire County Council

 If gypsies / travellers camp on private land, what can the landowner do?